thegauravthakur/blog/src/content/posts/how-javascript-array-works-internally.md

 we are accessing `100` index of the array.However, the length of array is `3` so the index is out of bounds.
 In this case, the V8 engine has to perform the expensive prototype chain lookup.
-This will affect the performance of V8 engine as V8 will be cautious about this situation and it will not remain as performant it was before accessing the out of bound key.
+This will affect the performance of V8 engine as V8 will be cautious about this situation, and it will not remain as performant it was before accessing the out-of bound key.

 ### Avoid giving the initial capacity to the array